codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

 ## 9. Create Custom List Adapter

 Create a class named `ChatAdapter.java` with below code.
 This is a custom list adapter class which provides data to list view.
-In other words it renders the `chat_item.xml `in list by pre-filling appropriate information.
+In other words it renders the `item_chat.xml `in list by pre-filling appropriate information.
 We'll be using the open source `Glide` library to load profile images.

 First, add dependency for this library to the `app/build.gradle` file: